 Alvin Lee is a partner in Orrick's New York office and a member of

-the Complex Litigation and Dispute Resolution Group.
-His practice focuses on complex commercial litigation and products liability lawsuits, most notably in the chemical/energy, finance, and tech sectors.
+the firm's Complex Litigation and Dispute Resolution Group.
+His practice focuses on complex commercial litigation and products liability lawsuits, most notably for clients in the energy, chemical, and financial services industries.